GemmaButcher-dev/freestyle_dance/README.md

   * Links to the regulatory association (ADFP) can be found in the footer in all pages and in hyperlinks in the copy where relevant.
 The association and its abbreviation is explained.

-8. Be able to see a video example of freestyle dancing.
+8. Be able to see a photo and video example of freestyle dancing.

   * The iframe on the competition.html page is a youtube video of a competition in action showcasing the style and genre of dance and what a competition is like.
+  * The image carousel in the index.html provides a collection of images for the user to view examples of freestyle dancing.

 #### Freestyle Fanatics can help dancers meet these goals by: